gitmehedi/odoo-certification-preparation/README.md

 2. Positive stock level
 3. Should tend to zero

 > Explanation: When we send product on customer location then it will be positive.
-So option2 is correct.
+So option 2 is correct.
 # 11. Sale
 # 12. Survey
 # 13. Helpdesk